 "Why not?
 I can be miserable if I want to.
 You don't need to try and make it go away.
 It shouldn't go away.
 It's just as sad as it ought to be and I'm not going to hide from what is true just because it hurts."
 Cee wasn't sobbing anymore, but the tears were still running down her cheeks.
 Frank sat down, clasped his hands and leaned his forehead on them.

 "You know that toothless smile babies have?" she said.
 "I keep seeing it.
 I saw it in a green pepper once.
-Another time a cloud curved in such a way it looked like.... " Cee didn't finish the list.
+Another time a cloud curved in such a way it looked like...."
+Cee didn't finish the list.
 She simply went to the sofa, sat and began sorting and resorting quilt pieces.
 Every now and then she wiped her cheeks with the heel of her hand.
 Frank stepped outside.
 Walking back and forth in the front yard, he felt a fluttering in his chest.
-Who would do that to a girl?
+Who would do that to a young girl?
+And a doctor?
 What for?
 His eyes burned and he blinked rapidly to forestall what could have become the crying he had not done since he was a toddler.
 Not even with Mike in his arms or whispering to Stuff had his eyes burned that way.
 True his vision was occasionally deceitful, but he had not cried.
 Not once.
-Distraught and confused, he decided to walk it off.
-When he found himself on the bank of the sometimes stream, sometimes creek, other times a bed of mud he squatted beneath the sweet bay tree to sort out what he was feeling, why and what to do about it.
-THAVE TO SAY SOMETHING RIGHT NOW.
-I HAVE TO TELL THE TRUTH.
+Confused and deeply troubled, he decided to walk it off.
+When he found himself on the bank of the sometimes stream, sometimes creek, other times a bed of mud he squatted beneath the sweet bay tree.
+His sister was gutted, infertile but not beaten.
+She could know the truth, accept it and keep on quilting.
+Frank tried to sort out what else was troubling him and what to do about it.
+I HAVE TO SAY SOMETHING RIGHT NOW.
+I HAVE TO TELL THE WHOLE TRUTH.
 I LIED TO YOU AND I LIED TO ME.
 I HID IT FROM YOU BECAUSE I HID IT FROM ME.
-WHEN CEE TOLD ME ABOUT SEEING A BABY GIRL SMILE, WELL IT WAS TIME TO STOP HIDING.
+I FELT SO PROUD GREIVING OVER MY DEAD FRIENDS.
+HOW I LOVED THEM.
+HOW MUCH I CARED ABOUT THEM, MISSED THEM.
+MY MOURNING WAS SO THICK IT COMPLETELY COVERED MY SHAME.
+THEN CEE TOLD ME ABOUT SEEING A BABY GIRL SMILE.
+ALL THROUGH THE HOUSE, IN THE AIR, THE CLOUDS.
+IT HIT ME.
 MAYBE THAT LITTLE GIRL WASN'T WAITING AROUND TO BE BORN TO HER.
-MAYBE IT WAS ALREADY DEAD WAITING FOR ME TO SAY HOW.
+MAYBE IT WAS ALREADY DEAD WAITING FOR ME TO STEP UP AND SAY HOW.
 I SHOT THE KOREAN GIRL IN HER FACE.